Tazrian08/10MinsSchool/README.md

 **Why:** It supports Bengali and English, and produces high-quality sentence embeddings optimized for semantic similarity.
 Other models like "l3cube-pune/bengali-sentence-similarity-sbert", "sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2"
 were used with worse results.
+**How it works:**
+- Tokenization: It splits the input sentence into tokens using a multilingual tokenizer.
+- Transformer Layers: Tokens are passed through multiple transformer layers where self-attention helps the model understand relationships between words in context.
+- Sentence Embedding: The output embeddings are pooled (using mean pooling) into a single dense vector that represents the entire sentence's semantic meaning.
+- Similarity via Cosine Distance: These embeddings are then used for similarity comparisons using cosine similarity, enabling retrieval of relevant contexts.
 ---

 ### 4. **Similarity & Storage Method**